W3C

 Dominique Hazaël-Massieux

-He joined initially W3C’s Communication and Systems Team as a member of the Webmaster Team in October 2000; after having joined then lead the QA Activity until September 2005, Dom took part to the Mobile Web Initiative as Staff Contact for the Best Practices Working Group and later as co-Chair of the Mobile Web Test Suites Working Group.
+He joined initially W3C’s Communication and Systems Team as a member of the Webmaster Team in October 2000; after having joined then led the QA Activity until September 2005, Dom took part in the Mobile Web Initiative as Staff Contact for the Best Practices Working Group and later as co-Chair of the Mobile Web Test Suites Working Group.
 Dom also served as Staff Contact for the Device and sensors Working Group

 Dominique holds an engineering degree from the “Grande Ecole” École Centrale Paris.

-Shawn Lawton Henry's avatar
+Shawn Lawton Henry

 Ivan Herman